study-ORCATech-cloud/learn-and-earn-fork/docs/content-management/content-management.md

 # Content Management Guide

-This guide explains how to add, edit, and manage educational content in the ORCATech Learning Platform.
+This guide explains how to add, edit, and manage educational content in the LabDojo Learning Platform.

 ## Overview